 Federal law says we must tell you what the law says we have to do to protect personal health information (PHI) that is told to us, in writing or saved on a computer.
 We also have to tell you how we keep it safe.
-To protect PHI, which includes race/ethnicity, preferred language, gender identity and sexual orientation:
+To protect PHI: